-If this is the first time you use coconut oil for constipation treatment, I suggest that you take 1/2 tablespoon in the morning and 1/2 tablespoon during dinner (simply add into your meal) and see how it goes.
+If this is the first time you use coconut oil for constipation treatment, I suggest that you take 1/2 tablespoon in the morning and 1/2 tablespoon at dinner (simply add to your meals) and see how it goes.
 For first-timer, you should never consume more than 2 tablespoons per day for fear it might give you the runs.

 If you're a chronic case, you might want to start with 1 tablespoon of coconut oil and add it into your breakfast plus 1/2 tablespoon at dinner time.
 If you don't feel much impact, then increase to 1 tablespoon in morning and 1 tablespoon at night the following day.